 More People Food Dog Treats

 Yogurt.
 While many dogs have problems digesting milk and develop diarrhea, small amounts as a treat usually work fine.
 A better milk-based treat is plain unflavored yogurt.
-Yogurt also helps maintain the beneficial bacteria in the stomach that keeps digestion healthy.
+Yogurt also helps maintain the beneficial bacteria in the stomach that keep digestion healthy.

 Fruits.
 These may be an acquired taste for people and dogs.
 Many dogs enjoy berries, oranges, apples, and bananas (remember, grapes and raisins are toxic!).
 Cranberry promotes urinary tract health, although your pooch would need to drink a lot of the juice to see a benefit.